Wildside (Marky Mark and the Funky Bunch song): Content

 Boston pioneer rapper M.C.
-Spice (Amir Quadeer Shakir) co-wrote & co-produced the song, which describes the effects of America's greed, violence, and drug addiction on innocent, unsuspecting people.
+Spice (Amir Quadeer Shakir) co-wrote and co-produced the song, which describes the effects of America's greed, violence, and drug addiction on innocent, unsuspecting people.
 It referenced two notorious crimes that happened in Boston; the murder-suicide of Charles Stuart and his wife and the murder of 12-year-old Tiffany Moore shot as she sat on a stoop during a drive by shooting by a youth gang.
 The early portion of the video features a few seconds of the burning of an American flag.

 Originally recorded and performed by M.C.
 Spice, "Wildside" aired on Boston's W.I.L.D.
 Radio for nearly two years before Spice agreed to allow Wahlberg to record the song for the actor's debut album.
 However, Spice removed content which referenced his best friend, Wesley "DJ Wes" McDougald and Wesley's violent death.
 M.C.
 Spice still records under the name Quadeer Shakur and M.C.
 Spice, and is founder of the BlackBerry Soul Radio online music station.